broij/akka-stream-utils/README.md

 This library provides a set of operators for akka-stream.
 Some of them come as an improvement of the standard operators packed with akka-stream whereas others implement new functionalities.

 # Usage
 The library is available on [maven central](https://mvnrepository.com/artifact/be.broij/akka-stream-utils).
-To use it in a project, a dependency to this library must be setup.
-Projects using this library must also setup a dependency on the akka-stream version of their choice.
-Note however that each release was tested on one particular version of akka-stream, which is given in the table here below.
+To use it in a project, a dependency to the chosen version of akka-stream must be setup.
+Note that each release was tested on one particular version of akka-stream, which is given in the table here below.

 Release | Tested version
 --------|--------------------